Skip to content

 Hume Band 2.0 worn on wrist showing the gray knit strap and metal clasp

 The original SuperKnit strap was already comfortable enough that I wore it 24/7 without much thought.
-UltraLux is positioned as a more premium feel.
-I will report on whether it actually changes the all day wear experience over the coming weeks of full time wear.
+The UltraLux strap is a more premium feel and after weeks of full time wear, including sleep, it disappears on my wrist the way the best bands do.
+No pressure marks, no need to loosen it for the gym.

-Hume says nutrition tracking will roll out in June, connecting food intake to your body's biometric response.
+Hume said nutrition tracking would roll out in June, connecting food intake to your body's biometric response.
+As of publishing it has not yet appeared on my unit.
 This is the integration story I am most skeptical about, because food logging is a notoriously hard problem and tying it credibly to wearable signals is harder still.
-I will reserve judgment until it ships.
+I will update this section once it ships and I have used it.

 Improved Signal Processing